choeffer/360pibot/README.rst

 The modules also enable remote controlling the Raspberry Pis GPIOs.
 This enables use of the modules on a laptop/computer and over e.g. WLAN remote controlling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
-So, the robot can freely move with a powerbank attached and does not have to be connected to a monitor, keyboard and mouse while controlling/programming it.
+So, the robot can freely move with a powerbank attached without any peripheral devices while controlling/programming it.
 The possibillity of remote controlling the Raspberry Pis GPIOs is a big advantage of the used pigpio_ module.
 It is also possible to use the modules on the Raspberry Pi itself and connect to it over VNC, see VNC_ .
 For both ways, using the modules on the Raspberry Pi itself or remote on a laptop/computer to control the Raspberry Pis GPIOs, no modifications have to be done in the source code of the modules.

 The documentation is made with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules and documenting this.
 The whole documentation is stored in the ``docs/`` folder of the repository.

-Buying two Parallax Feedback 360° High-Speed Servos `360_data_sheet`_ , two robot wheels `wheel_robot`_, one Parallax Standard Servo `stand_data_sheet`_ and a `HC-SR04`_ ultrasonic sensor will also be sufficient.
-This enables building an own chassi and attaching there the above listed parts, instead of buying an ActivityBot 360° Robot Kit 360_kit_ .
+Instead of buying an ActivityBot 360° Robot Kit 360_kit_ it is sufficient to buy two Parallax Feedback 360° High-Speed Servos `360_data_sheet`_ , two robot wheels `wheel_robot`_, one Parallax Standard Servo `stand_data_sheet`_ and a `HC-SR04`_ ultrasonic sensor, this enables to build your own chassi.

 Documentation
 -------------